The University has changed its name. Read more about the renaming of the Ryerson University.

 The overriding purpose of the Lincoln Alexander School of Law’s Juris Doctor (JD) program is to train career-ready legal professionals who possess the diversity of skills required to innovate the legal profession and to expand the reach of justice for all Canadians.

 Like all common law programs in Canada with either full or preliminary approval, the Lincoln Alexander Law JD program is subject to the FLSC annual review process.
-A law program that is compliant with the National Requirement will be eligible for full program approval only once it graduates, or is about to graduate, its first class (Spring 2023).
+Full accreditation approval was secured by the FLSC’s Canadian Common Law Program Approval Committee in spring 2023.

 In addition, the Law Society of Ontario (LSO) unanimously approved the designation of our JD program as an Integrated Practice Curriculum (IPC).
-That means students who graduate from Lincoln Alexander Law will not be required to article or complete the Law Practice Program (LPP) to be licensed as lawyers.
+That means that if you graduate from Lincoln Alexander Law, you will not be required to article or complete the Law Practice Program (LPP) to be licensed as a lawyer.

 The 4 Pillars